 2. Make sure that your knitting is truly going to help someone.
 I know this may sound silly but please ask questions.
 Maybe they won't be as interested in knitted items or maybe they'd prefer a cash donation.

-5. Find out what type of yarns they want you to use.
+4. Find out what type of yarns they want you to use.
 This is very important.
 Some may be more specific than others.
-Usually the yarns are acrylic, very soft and washable but do check to be sure.
+Usually the yarns are cotton or acrylic, very soft and washable but do check to be sure.

 I hope this helps you a little.
 Knitting charities like all charities tug at the heart strings so much and I'm right there too.
 I really understand the need so much.
 However I've also learned that you need to be very careful even with knitting charities.

 I'm listing four knitting charities that do accept knitted and crocheted items.
 I know there are many more wonderful charities out there.
 Now that you have some information you will be able to select whatever knitting for charity organization suits you.